0LNetworkCommunity/libra-framework/docs/key_rotation.md

 The specified delegate address can now rotate authentication keys on the address for which the mnemonic was provided.

-## Step 2: Bob Rotates Authentication Keys Using the Delegated Address
+## Step 2 Command: New Owner Rotates Authentication Keys Using the Delegated Address

 Enables a delegated user to rotate the Authentication Key for a specified wallet address: